bhagyashriyogeshpatil/TinySwimmers/README.md

 ### Content
 + All content was written using sources as:
-+ The captions for the Home page was taken from Chatgpt
++ The captions and text for the Home page was taken from Chatgpt
 + [Favicon generator](https://www.favicon-generator.org/) – Used to create favicon used on website.
 + [Font Awesome](https://fontawesome.com/) - The icons were taken from
 + [W3 Schools](https://www.w3schools.com/) - Used for variety of tutorials and deeper understanding of some important concepts related to both HTML and CSS.